peilinye/tp/docs/UserGuide.md

 Format: `checkin ROOM_INDEX g/GUEST_INDEX [g/GUEST_INDEX]...`

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:** <br/>
+<div markdown="span" class="alert alert-primary">:bulb: **Tips:** <br/>
 1. A room can have more than one guest.<br/>
-2. If you cannot check in guests to a room, check that the room index and guest index(es) are the ones you can see on the panels.
-Otherwise use the command `list rooms` and `list guests` to show all rooms and guests.
+2. If you cannot check guests into a room, check that the room index and guest index(es) are the ones you can see on the panels.
+Otherwise, use the command `list rooms` and `list guests` to show all rooms and guests.
 3. You can also use the room number itself to check in.
 If you are unsure of what this means, refer to the last example below.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:** <br/>
-1. However, you cannot check in the same guest to multiple rooms. <br/>
+1. You cannot check in the same guest to multiple rooms. <br/>
 2. Advanced users can edit the JSON such that a guest can be checked in and checked out at the same time, but this is not the intended use of the application.
 </div>